 International Space Station (ISS) Observable Passes

-Look for passes of the ISS all month long during the night.
+Look for passes of the ISS in the morning predawn sky from May 1 to May 11.
+From May 12 to May 26, passes of the ISS can be seen throughout the night, with a few passes being visible each night.
 The ISS always moves in the starry sky from west to east.
 Exact times of these passages for your location can be found by visiting the website http://www.heavens-above.com or by using satellite tracking smart phone apps like Sputnik.

 May 6 Eta Aquarid meteors peak in the early morning hours.